tmliang/tmliang.github.io/_pages/about.md

 Currently, my research interests lie in Video Understanding and Multimodal Information Processing.

 # 🔥 News
+- *2024.12*: One first-author paper is accepted by TMM!
 - *2024.07*: One paper is accepted by ECCV 2024!
 - *2024.03*: One paper is accepted by TKDE!
 - *2024.02*: One first-author paper is accepted by CVPR 2024!